janvhs/walle/README.md

 instead of opening an issue.

 - JavaScript
   - npm
 - Python
   - Virtual environments aka venv
   - \_\_pycache\_\_
 - Rust
   - Cargo
 - php
   - Composer
 - Swift
   - Swift Package Manager

 ## TODOs

-For a list of open TODOs, please take  a look at the issue tracker ✌️
+For a list of open TODOs, please take  a look at the `// TODO:` comments in the source ✌️

 Please contribute, if you have any ideas for cool features or just want to improve something.

 ## One more thing